Duron Harmon: 2013

 The New England Patriots selected Harmon in the third round, (91st overall) of the 2013 NFL draft.
 He was the second defensive back selected by the Patriots in 2013, along with Logan Ryan (84th overall).
 The selection of Harmon by the Patriots in the third round surprised many draft evaluators and analysts and was seen as a reach.
 When his selection was announced, ESPN and the NFL Network failed to play his college highlights as typically done with draft announcements since they weren't expecting him to be drafted.

-On May 15, 2013, the New England Patriots signed Harmon to a four-year, $2.711 million contract that included a $533,600 signing bonus.
+On May 15, 2013, the Patriots signed Harmon to a four-year, $2.711 million contract that included a $533,600 signing bonus.

-Throughout training camp, he competed against Adrian Wilson, Steve Gregory, and Tavon Wilson for the job as the starting strong safety after it was left vacant by the departure of Patrick Chung.
+Throughout training camp, Harmon competed against Adrian Wilson, Steve Gregory, and Tavon Wilson for the job as the starting strong safety after it was left vacant by the departure of Patrick Chung.
 Head coach Bill Belichick named Harmon the backup strong safety behind Steve Gregory to start the regular season.

-He made his professional regular season debut in the Patriots' Week 2 matchup against the New York Jets and made one tackle in their 13–10 victory.
-In Week 8, he deflected a pass and made his first career interception off Ryan Tannehill in their 27–17 victory against the Miami Dolphins.
+Harmon made his professional regular season debut in the Patriots' Week 2 matchup against the New York Jets and made one tackle during the 13–10 victory.
+During Week 8, he deflected a pass and made his first career interception off Ryan Tannehill in a 27–17 victory over the Miami Dolphins.
 The following week, he recorded four combined tackles, deflected a pass, and returned an interception by Ben Roethlisberger for 42 yards during their 55–31 victory against the Pittsburgh Steelers.
 On November 18, 2013, Harmon earned his first career start in place of Steve Gregory, who suffered an injured finger earlier in the week.
 He made three solo tackles in the Patriots' 24–20 loss at the Carolina Panthers.
 The following week, he made his second consecutive start the following week and recorded a season-high 11 combined tackles during their 34–31 win against the Denver Broncos.
 He finished his rookie season in with 31 combined tackles (24 solo), four pass deflections, and two interceptions in 15 games and three starts.

 2014

 Entering training camp in 2014, Harmon was slated to be the starting strong safety after the departure of Steve Gregory.
 He competed against Kanorris Davis and Patrick Chung and ultimately lost the job to Chung and was relegated to backup strong safety.

-In Week 6, Harmon recorded a season-high three combined tackles during a 37–22 win at the Buffalo Bills.
+In Week 6, Harmon recorded a season-high three combined tackles during a 37–22 road victory over the Buffalo Bills.
 On December 14, 2014, Harmon returned an interception by Ryan Tannehill for 60-yards as the Patriots defeated the Dolphins 41–13.
 In the divisional round of the 2014 playoffs, Harmon intercepted Joe Flacco's pass with less than two minutes remaining in the game allowing the Patriots to hold onto a 35–31 win over the Baltimore Ravens.
 "That's the biggest pick of my life," Harmon said after the game.
 Harmon and the Patriots would go on to win Super Bowl XLIX over the Seattle Seahawks.